On premises liquor licence

 Regardless of the hours you select, you can continue to sell liquor to residents of the premises at any time.

 You'll need to specify the capacity of your premises unless it's a vehicle or vessel.

 Your licence may be granted subject to conditions.

 Extension of trading area

-If you want to sell liquor to be consumed on a footpath, or similar outdoor area that is not part of your premises, you'll need to apply for an extension of trading area.
+If you want to sell liquor to be consumed on a footpath, or similar outdoor area that isn't part of your premises, you'll need to apply for an extension of trading area.

 You'll need to apply for prescribed entertainment consent if you want to host any entertainment that:

 - involves boxing or martial arts.

 Having prescribed entertainment consent will affect your annual fees.